usnistgov/BF/content/en/Info/BF Classes/_CDS/KMN.md

 	</tr>
 	<tr>
 			<td>Code Defect Bug</td>
-	<td>A bug is in the operation.
-It is the first cause for the chain of weaknesses underlying a software security vulnerability.
-It must be fixed to resolve the vulnerability.</td>
+	<td>The operation has a bug, which is the first cause for the chain of weaknesses underlying a software security vulnerability.
+The bug must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Code </td>